CESNET/ipfixprobe/README.md

 - `-c NUMBER`        Quit after `NUMBER` of packets are captured.
 - `-I STRING`        Capture from given network interface.
 Parameter require interface name (eth0 for example).
 For nfb interface you can channel after interface delimited by : (/dev/nfb0:1) default is 0.
 - `-r STRING`        Pcap file to read. `-` to read from stdin.
-- `-n`               Don't send NULL record when flow_meter exits.
+- `-n`               Don't send NULL record when ipfixprobe exits (for NEMEA output).
 - `-l NUMBER`        Snapshot length when reading packets.
 Set value between `120`-`65535`.
 - `-t NUM:NUM`       Active and inactive timeout in seconds.
 Format: DOUBLE:DOUBLE.
 Value default means use default value 300.0:30.0.
 - `-s STRING`        Size of flow cache.
 Parameter is used as an exponent to the power of two.
 Valid numbers are in range 4-30. default is 17 (131072 records).